 Dairy Goats are bred to produce a viable quantity of milk, firstly for raising its progeny but also for cheese production and dairy supplies.
 The competition is run at a time when many of the Show animals have recently given birth to kids, hence good numbers of cute and bouncy babies abound in the pavilion.Led Goat Wethers

-An educational competition for schools introducing students to the requirements needed to care for and prepare their stock for the Show-ring (on hoof competition) and the purpose of breeding such stock (the carcase competition).
+An educational competition for schools introducing students to the requirements needed to care for and prepare their stock for the Show-ring (on hoof competition) and the purpose of breeding such stock.

-The 2017 Horses-in-Action competition will present some of the finest horses in Australia.
-Over nine days riders, drivers, ponies and horses comprising hacks, harness and show jumpers will compete for an ultimate Championship in every section.Show Jumping
+The 2018 Horses-in-Action competition will present some of the finest horses in Australia.
+Over ten days riders, drivers, ponies and horses comprising hacks, harness and show jumpers will compete for an ultimate Championship in every section.Show Jumping

 A challenge in horsemanship, jumping and timing teams of four riders jump over brush fences at speed.
 Prepare yourself for spectacular hunting "pinks", outstanding entertainment all in tradition to amazing discipline.Concours d'Elegance

-A Concours d'Elegance (from French, meaning a competition of elegance) dates back to 17th Century French aristocracy, who paraded horse-drawn carriages in the parks of Paris during summer weekends and holidays.Racehorse to Showhorse
+A Concours d'Elegance (from French, meaning a competition of elegance) dates back to 17th Century French aristocracy, who paraded horse-drawn carriages in the parks of Paris during summer weekends and holidays.Supreme Equestrian Award

 Adelaide is one of the few Royal Shows in Australia that continues to judge stud pigs.